felipedev418/quizy/README.md

-# quizy
+# Quizy
-Quizy a wordpress quiz plugin
+Quizy is a Wordpress quizzes and tests plugin.